pegkhiev/PH_Analysis/README.md

 ### Titles ordered by date

 To find out total number of titles for the full retirement list in descending order by their from_date, the query is grouped by title.
-I performed a count(title), and then MAX(from_date) aggregration to determine the first appearance of the title.
+I performed a count(title), and then MAX(from_date) aggregration to determine the latest date of the title.
 Then the table is ordered by descending date so that the resulting table is in descending order by date.

 __The highest numbers are in Engineering department.
 A total of 20,793 retiring employees are in Engineering department (Senior Engineers, Engineers, Assistant Engineers)__